-Properties on AutomationElement objects contain information about user interface (UI) elements, usually controls.
-The properties of an AutomationElement are generic; that is, not specific to a control type.
-Many of these properties are exposed in the AutomationElement.AutomationElementInformation structure.
+Properties on IUIAutomationElement objects contain information about user interface (UI) elements, usually controls.
+The properties of an element are generic; that is, not specific to a control type.
+Control-specific properties of an element are exposed by its control pattern interfaces.

 This topic contains the following sections.

 Property identifiers are defined in Uiautomationclient.h.
 They are used to specify properties when you subscribe to property-changed events, retrieve property values, and construct property conditions.
 Property identifiers also identify the property that has changed when IUIAutomationPropertyChangedEventHandler::HandlePropertyChangedEvent is called.

 For a list of UI Automation property identifiers, see Property Identifiers.